joshmcarthur/mail-logger/README.md

 [![Build Status](https://travis-ci.org/joshmcarthur/mail_logger.png?branch=master)](https://travis-ci.org/joshmcarthur/mail_logger)

+> Please note: There's another project around called [**mail_logger**](https://rubygems.org/gems/mail_logger), which records details of mail to the database via ActiveRecord, instead of a log file (which is what this project does).
+While I certainly didn't intend to infringe, the other project hasn't been updated in a few years, so I'm sticking with this name.

 You know how you're looking through your logs to see how your mailing is doing, and after all that request rubbish, you just can't see that **Sent mail** stuff?
 Annoying, right?

 MailLogger to the rescue!
 It lodges a callback with `Mail`, capturing all of the mail being sent, and logging it to it's own file, so you can simply look back through that file to see what's up.
 Easy peasy!